-Students will also develop the capability to use industry standard software to a high level to create moving image works which can be utilized in the gaming industry and/or moving image industry.
-Students will develop capabilities in Motion Capture, Virtual Reality, Green Screen technology, Digital Painting and Animation, whilst at the same time enhancing their independent learning skills for a changing future world.
 Students should have an eagerness to develop skills in moving image, animation, interactive and creative outcomes using industry standard digital applications (such as motion capture, green screen technology and virtual reality), some traditional animation techniques, conceptual design for moving image and gaming, editing and special effects, imaginative story telling.
-You will see your work realised in a real-world, spatial context.
+You will see your work realised in a real- world, spatial context.